daniel7grant/blog/src/content/posts/use-usequery-in-every-project.md

 }
 ```

-If you would have seen in a review that a junior developer wrote this code, you would probably immediately reject it.
+If you see in a review that a junior developer wrote this code, you would probably immediately reject it.
 First, you should never use an effect to set a default value.
 And most cases the `setData` is only called once and never again which makes it even worse.
 This shouldn't even be a state, this is just a constant.

 If you think about it, this is the same case with the async example.
 The `setData` only ever gets called once, in the setup function, and never again.
 This is what we really want here: [^rsc]